-Consequently, to support this process and in assessing the impact of each budget saving proposal, we operate a two stage process.
-Firstly, each of the budget savings proposals are subject to an Equality Impact Analysis (EIA) screening, which helps to establish any negative or positive impacts arising, their relevance to the council's equalities duties and determine whether a full EIA is required.
-Where proposals identified negative or positive impacts, the second stage of undertaking a Full EIA in order to mitigate any risks or maximise potential benefits is undertaken.

-Guidance was provided, and training offered to all officers on how to undertake an EIA by our equalities team.
-Clarification was provided that a full EIA was not required where it was clearly demonstrated that there were no negative equality impacts; and officers reminded that EIAs are living documents and as projects/proposals develop, and further evidence of impacts becomes available, or any unforeseen impacts emerge, the EIA should be reviewed.
+The budget savings proposals have all been subject to an Equality Impact Analysis (EIA) screening, which helps to establish their relevance to the council's equalities duties and determine whether a full EIA is required.
+The screening assesses the potential or likely impact on service users and employees with protected characteristics.
+Guidance and training were issued to all officers on how to undertake an EIA.
+A full EIA was not required where it was clearly demonstrated that there were no negative equality impacts.
+However, EIAs are living documents and as projects/proposals develop, and further evidence of impacts becomes available, if any unforeseen impacts emerge, they should be reviewed.

-This document highlights the equality impacts for the 10 budget proposals that have been deemed to require a full EIA.
-The full Equality Impact Analyses are attached as Appendix C (iii).
+This document highlights the equality impacts for the 2024-25 budget proposals.
+Individual EIA screenings for each proposal and full Equality Impact Analyses are attached.